jodersky/scala-argparse/README.md

 ## Glossary

 **parameter**
-: a named variable in an interface definition (command line or method)
+: a named variable in an command line definition

 **argument**
 : the value assigned to a parameter

 ***named* argument**
 : an argument that starts with `--`.
 The characters following determine the name of the parameter that the argument is assigned to.
-The actual value assigned to the parameter is given after an '='.
+The actual value assigned to the parameter is given after an '=' or a spance.
 For instance `--foo=bar` assigns `bar` to `foo`.
 Named arguments may appear in any order on a command line.

 ***positional* argument**
 : an argument that is not named.
 Positional arguments are assigned to positional parameters according to their respective order of occurence.